bmdom/tangleCV/README.md

 ## Python Folder

 Contains original code written by our team.
 Used to simulate the basics of how Tangle functions.

  ---

-## Our Mission

-We our working toward designing a simulated TangleCV environment that we can use to attempt to exploit any TangleCV weaknesses by posing as an attacker.
-Our research aims to prove the high level of security, as well as, efficiency that TangleCV provides.

- ---